 - Find out whether you have the skills and attributes to work in this role.

-- View our article 'What are employability or 'soft' skills?' and consider talking to career advisers, teachers or try your hand at some practice aptitude tests for specific occupations at the Australian Apprenticeships Pathways website.
+- View our article 'What are employability skills?' and consider talking to career advisers, teachers or try your hand at some practice aptitude tests for specific occupations at the Australian Apprenticeships Pathways website.

 Step 4 – Link with employers.